adelsinor/qb-hud/[safezone]/README.md

 ## Configuration

-- the safe zones are already in the script
+- The Safe Zones Are Already In The Script
-- if you like to add new safe zones , jest go to "resources\[safezone]\nui\safezone.lua" and add next line
+- If You Like To Add New Safe Zones , Jest Go To "resources\[safezone]\nui\safezone.lua" and add next line
 ```
 safezone4 = PolyZone:Create({
 	vector2(-1565.3833007813, 1360.0148925781),